mark-thompson01/RDP-Brute-Force-Attack-and-Remote-Login/README.md

 # RDP-Brute-Force-Attack-and-Remote-Login

 This lab demonstrates using hydra to perform a brute force attack on a Windows 10 PC with the RDP protocol.
 Then from there initiating a successful login to the target system with the compromised login credentials using xfreerdp.
+This lab was performed in a segmented LAN environment for testing purposes.

 ## Performing an nmap scan on port 3389 of the target